bkapidani/TETFIT/README.md

 </code></pre>
 <p>The output primitive defines the type of output we want to obtain.
 In general <code>probepoint</code> is the most used and works in two flavors: either it defines a three-dimensional structured grid of points on which it interpol

 ates and stores the fields at various time-steps (with a user-defined period which is a true time, not a period in number of time-steps), or, if the grid is not <em>switched on</em><sup>[^1^]</sup>, multiple <code>SET probe</code> instructions can be used to measure the fields at arbitrary points.
-A routine, inspired by <a href="http://theory.cm.utexas.edu/jacob/cpmd2001/node20.html#SECTION00083000000000000000">[Schlager Manual]</a>, to directly compute the Discrete Fourier Transform of the field at a particular point is also available as <code>SET fprobe</code>.
+A routine, inspired by this <a href="http://theory.cm.utexas.edu/jacob/cpmd2001/node20.html#SECTION00083000000000000000">book</a>, to directly compute the Discrete Fourier Transform of the field at a particular point is also available as <code>SET fprobe</code>.
 An alternative output mode is <code>mode silo</code>, which instead yields the fields (and the mesh) in the widely used open-source <em>Silo</em> format<a href="http://wci.llnl.gov/codes/silo/">[silo]</a>, which can be very useful both for animated field time evolutions and for debugging.
 Finally, via <code>SET axes</code>, it is always possible to obtain field values in polar (spherical or cylindrical) coordinates, even when it does not make any practical sense.</p>

 <h3>The simulation primitive</h3>
 <pre><code>DEFINE simulation 1